jingxiangmo/algorithm-implementation/README.md

-# ALGORITHM IMPLEMENTATIONS
+# ALGORITHM IMPLEMENTATION
-**Description**: Implementation of Data Structures and Algorithms from COMP 251 in Java by Jingxiang Mo **Motivation**: Learning algorithms and data structures in a fun way.
+**Description**: Implementation of Data Structures and Algorithms from COMP 251 in Java by Jingxiang Mo <br>
+**Motivation**: Learning algorithms and data structures in a fun way. <br>
 **Disclaimer**: This is a work in progress.
-You're NOT allowed to use any of the written code for any purpose related to McGill COMP 251 Winter 2022, including but not limited to assignments, homework, and projects.
+You're NOT allowed to use any of the written code for any purpose related to McGill COMP 251 Winter 2022 course, including but not limited to assignments, homework, and projects.<br>
 **Practice**: See Blind75.md